meichholz/wally/README.md

 * for hoe/devsupport : Can we seed .projections from guesses?
 * refactor the main code to an App-Class
 * proper module loader

-## About GTK3

-See [here](http://zetcode.com/gui/rubygtk/) for a tutorial.
-Normally, the required Super-GEM **gtk3** should be installable, when the development libraries are there (as for Ruby 2.1, RVM and Gentoo).

-Since GTK2 is obsolete, and we target Debian 8, there seems to be no point in sticking to it.

 ## Description